-In the 6.4.0.2-4.1 release, you can configure zone settings for an IAP.
+Starting with 6.4.0.2-4.1.0.0 release, you can configure zone settings for an IAP.
 The same zone information can be configured on a WLAN SSID, so that the SSID can be broadcast on the IAP.